khulnasoft/integrations-core/docs/developer/meta/ci/validation.md

 ddev validate manifest
 ```

 This validates that the manifest files contain required fields, are formatted correctly, and don't contain common errors.
-See the [Datadog docs](https://docs.khulnasoft.com/developers/integrations/check_references/#manifest-file) for more detailed constraints.
+See the [Khulnasoft docs](https://docs.khulnasoft.com/developers/integrations/check_references/#manifest-file) for more detailed constraints.

 ## Metadata